raspiblitz/raspiblitz/ci/README.md

-# Packer build notes
+# Automated builds

-Workflow on github and locally tested on Debian to generate a .qcow2 format amd64 image.
+The workflow on github and locally generates a .qcow2 format amd64 image.
 Works when mounted with libvirt / virsh / virt-manager (https://virt-manager.org/) and also when written to disk with legacy boot (non-UEFI).

 Issue: https://github.com/rootzoll/raspiblitz/issues/3053